 Similarly, while the temporal aspects of such tight biophysical coupled mechanisms are well-resolved by our sampling strategy and numerical approach, the present study did not offer a comprehensive view of the spatial variability at stake.
-When coupling physics with biology, the observed biological response of the PFGs could dramatically vary depending on whether the water masses were vertically originated (for example near the Deep Chlorophyll Maximum rather than near the seabed which would explain the lower nutrient variations than expected), or horizontally originated due to advection.
-The phytoplankton biomass spatial dynamics, approached by chlorophyll-a concentration, have been extensively tracked by satellite (Wu et al., 2008; d'Ortenzio & Ribera d'Alcalà, 2009; Mayot et al., 2016; Lehahn et al., 2017; El Hourany et al., 2019), notably to evidence the "Dilution-Recoupling Hypothesis" that could have had an impact here (Behrenfeld, 2010).
+When coupling physics with biology, the observed biological response of the PFGs could dramatically vary depending on whether the water masses originated for example from areas near the Deep Chlorophyll Maximum, the nitracline, or the phosphacline.
+The phytoplankton biomass spatial dynamics, approached by chlorophyll-a concentration, have been extensively tracked by satellite (Wu et al., 2008; d'Ortenzio & Ribera d'Alcalà, 2009; Mayot et al., 2016; Lehahn et al., 2017; El Hourany et al., 2019).
 However, the satellites typically have issues resolving coastal areas and submesoscale patterns, focus on surface waters, have lower temporal resolutions (e.g. daily for sea surface temperature, weekly for clear chlorophyll-a maps) and hence could not properly resolve the phytoplankton nycthemeral cycles.